epam/edp-codebase-operator/docs/api.md

-ImageStreamTagSpec defines the desired state of ImageStreamTag
+ImageStreamTagSpec defines the desired state of ImageStreamTag.

 <table>
     <thead>